Doctor EZ Scheduler

 Please note: This is a fictional company to complete my Google UX Course.

-Our company saw an inefficient way of having patients call in all the time to schedule or reschedule their appointments.
-Our patients have also frequently asked if there was a way to schedule their appointments online.
-After multiple requests, we decided to find an application where our patients can easily schedule/reschedule their appointments online.
+Our company recognized that relying on patients to call in repeatedly to schedule or reschedule appointments was inefficient.
+Many patients had also requested the possibility of scheduling their appointments online.
+After receiving multiple requests, we decided to develop an application that allows our patients to easily schedule or reschedule their appointments online.

 research.